Speed up software development with Slack

 Resolve incidents faster

-- Automatically create an incident channel from an incident response tool alert
+- Automatically spin up an incident channel from incident response tool alerts

 - On-call responders are instantly invited into the source-of-truth channel